 Halloween pet safety is needed every year.
-With the pandemic, many of the traditional trick or treating visits changed but l locally in North Texas (Sherman, new events this year entertain the kids while keeping them safe.
-There’s also a pet Halloween costume event in Denison on October 30th, but we want our pets to also stay safe from goblins and other dangers.
+We want our pets to stay safe from goblins and other dangers.
 Learn how to get pets to accept costumes in this post.

 Halloween at its best is a night of mystery, fun, and thrills for human children and many adults.
 It’s important to keep your human kiddoes safe with these tips, but no less important for the pets.
 I write about Halloween pets safety every year because it can be a nightmare for your furry kids.